inet-framework/inet-tutorials/configurator/doc/step11.rst

 Configuration
 ~~~~~~~~~~~~~

-Both parts in this step use the ``ConfiguratorA`` network defined in
+Both parts in this step use the :ned:`ConfiguratorA` network defined in
 :download:`ConfiguratorA.ned <../ConfiguratorA.ned>`:

 .. figure:: step4network.png
    :width: 100%

 The configuration for this part in omnetpp.ini is the following: